Ruoyu-Li/ruoyu.github.io/_pages/about.md

 * **Explainable AI:** global/local explanation, rule extraction

 ## News
+* 05/2024: I was awarded a Student Travel Grant to attend INFOCOM 2024!
 * 05/2024: Our paper DeviceRadar is accepted by IEEE/ACM Transactions on Networking!
 * 12/2023: Our paper Genos is accepted by INFOCOM 2024!
 * 09/2023: Our paper about rule extraction is accepted by NeurIPS 2023!